tonybuii2003/System-Programming/README.md

 > will help you practice parsing strings and manipulating pointers.*

-The usage scenarios for this program are described by the following message, which is printed by the program when it is invoked without any arguments:
+The usage scenarios for this program are described by the following message, which is printed by the program when it is invoked with the `-h` argument:

 ```
 USAGE: bin/philo [-h] [-m|-n] [-o <name>]